louisedietrich/Deep-Learning-Project-with-Python/README.md

 We have built and trained a Convolution Neural Network, resulting in a 96.3% accuracy in predicting the right defect class for the images of our testing set.

+The Jupyter notebook containing the creation process of the CNN can be found in the Deep Learning Project Notebook.ipynb file.